alessiodesogus/alessiodesogus.github.io/youniverse.md

 As for **age**, mental issues regarding `teenager` remains the biggest problem.
 It is because adolescence is a unique and formative time.
 Physical, emotional and social changes, including exposure to poverty, abuse, or violence, can make adolescents vulnerable to mental health problems. (but there could be cofounders like the access to Internet, teenagers therefore get more attention).

-As for **gender**, `woman` is higher than `men`.
+As for **gender**, `woman` is higher than men.
 There are many factors like biological makeup and experience in society that are thought to increase women’s vulnerability to mental health disorders.

 From a biological standpoint, for example, due to their brain’s wiring, women report higher levels of empathy and emotional understanding than men.
 These qualities, while generally positive, are closely tied to worsening depression, anxiety, and trauma.
 Women also have different experiences than men, in general, women are constantly up against societal expectations and pressures that can negatively impact their mental health.
 For example, women place great importance on their physical appearance – largely because society tells them to do so.

-&nbsp;

-## 2.2 Topics
+## 2.2 What is suffered the most?
 Now, let's see the most mentioned category.

 {% include category.html %}